 Introduction To Nichiren Shoshu Buddhism

-Although some Buddhist and non-Buddhist faiths acknowledge the validity of other religious paths and some accept the premise that most religions essentially strive for the same end, Nichiren Shoshu teaches that there is only one valid path, and that path is a practice based on an incomparable object of worship that embodies both the pristine origins of the end and the end itself.
-Relying on a step-by-step summary of the teachings of Shakyamuni Buddha and Nichiren Daishonin, this booklet explains - for those willing to explore this practice - why the path of Nichiren Daishonin, as preserved by Nichiren Shoshu, should be considered superior to all others.
+Although some Buddhist and non-Buddhist faiths acknowledge the validity of other religious paths and some accept the premise that most religions essentially strive for the same end, Nichiren Shoshu teaches that in any age there is only one valid path that leads to enlightenment.
+Relying on a step-by-step summary of the teachings of Shakyamuni Buddha and Nichiren Daishonin, this booklet explains - for those willing to explore this practice - why the path of Nichiren Daishonin, as preserved by Nichiren Shoshu, is the correct path in this age of the Latter Day of the Law.

 Table of Contents: